-- 3.11 Under this scenario the hypothetical user referred to above would need to make the following adjustments: - a) transfer the cumulative gain previously recognised in OCI for the equity instruments sold during the reporting period (Investment Y) of EUR 35 to profit or loss; and - b) assess whether the fall in value of Investment Z of EUR 18 should be treated as an impairment loss and, if so, deduct EUR 18 reported profit or loss. - 3.12 The first information is required by IFRS 7.11B(c).
-The second information (i.e. impairment is not already required.
+- 3.11 Under this scenario the hypothetical user referred to above would need to make the following adjustments: - a) transfer the cumulative gain previously recognised in OCI for the equity instruments sold during the reporting period (Investment Y) of EUR 35 to profit or loss; and - b) assess whether the fall in value of Investment Z of EUR 18 should be treated as an impairment loss and, if so, deduct EUR 18 reported profit or loss. - 3.12 The information for the first adjustment is provided by existing disclosures (IFRS 7.11B(c)), but information for the second adjustment (i.e. impairment) is not.
 One way to help a user make this assessment would be to require entities to disaggregate the net OCI balance between the total debit balance and the total credit balance, with the first amount providing an indication of the maximum loss exposure.
 If however the entity holds more one investment with a loss in OCI, the hypothetical user would be unable to make an impairment assessment because the cumulative losses are reported in the aggregate rather than by investment.
 Information on the cumulative loss would then need to be provided for all equity instruments that have a debit OCI balance and are still held at the reporting date.
 In addition, the user might need information comparing the fair value to the original cost and information on how long the fair value has been below cost.
-IFRS 7 requires disclosure of fair value, but not the comparison to original cost nor the length of time over which any shortfall has prevailed.

-3.13 Accordingly, when an entity applies IFRS 9's FVOCI election as it is today, the presentation and disclosure requirements in existing IFRS Standards provide some, but not all, of the information users would need to make these adjustments.
+IFRS 7 requires disclosure of fair value, but not the comparison to original cost nor the length of time over which any shortfall has prevailed. - 3.13 Accordingly, when an entity applies IFRS 9's FVOCI election as it is today, the presentation and disclosure requirements in existing IFRS Standards provide some, but not all, of the information users would need to make these adjustments.
 In particular, new disclosures would need to be added to enable users to assess potential impairment losses.